What is a Qui Tam Lawsuit?

 Don’t Let Your Good Deed Go Unrewarded

 If you are concerned that your employer is engaging in fraudulent activities that are directly hurting the federal government, you can take action without worrying about unjust repercussions, and you may even be financially rewarded in the end.
-Contact our complex litigation lawyers at Sacks Weston LLC today to start filing a proper qui tam case!
+Contact our complex litigation lawyers at Sacks Law, LLC today to start filing a proper qui tam case!

 Categories